-A randomized controlled trial of the No Bully System in Oakland, CA, public schools found that group-based programming designed to build empathy and active support for participating bullying victims among peers and perpetrators led to substantial drops in both the frequency and severity of bullying incidents that those victims experienced.
+A randomized controlled trial of the No Bully System in Oakland, CA, public schools found that group-based programming designed to build empathy and active support for participating bullying victims among peers and those who bullied led to substantial drops in both the frequency and severity of bullying incidents that those victims experienced.

 For some victims in the treatment groups, bullying incidents decreased fivefold — from nearly five times a week to barely once a week.
 For bullying severity, on a scale of 1 to 10 with 10 being “very bad,” one set of victims enlisted in the peer groups reported that, at a point in time two to three months after the group intervention, bullying severity fell from 7.85 to 1.97.

 Challenges with program implementation, however, suggest caution in concluding that the program is responsible for these impacts.
-Further, the program did not demonstrate benefits for bullying perpetrators or impacts at the school level.
+Further, the program did not demonstrate benefits for persons who bullied or impacts at the school level.

 The No Bully System Intervention Model